-When any of the positive indications of a kick (check also: Kick warning signs) are observed and a check shows that the well is flowing, it should be shut in immediately.
-However, If surface casing (check also: Types of casing in drilling) alone has been set the flow should be diverted rather than attempting a shut-in which might endanger the rig.
+When any positive indications of a kick (also check: Kick warning signs) are observed and a check shows that the well is flowing, it should be shut in immediately.
+However, If surface casing (check also: Types of casing in drilling) alone has been set, the flow should be diverted rather than attempting a shut-in which might endanger the rig.
 Diverter well control procedures are discussed in the Diverter Drilling System article.

 The possibility of breaking down the formation – especially at the shoe may also cause hesitation in shutting the well in.
-Here if the well is allowed to flow, eventually it will be necessary to shut the well in, with higher pressures and a greater likelihood of causing damage.
+Here, if the well is allowed to flow, it will eventually be necessary to shut it in, with higher pressures and a greater likelihood of causing damage.

-- Shut-in procedure should be agreed by contractor and operating company and posted on rig floor before drilling the well begins.
+- The shut-in procedure should be agreed upon by the contractor and operating company and posted on the rig floor before drilling the well begins.

-- When any positive indication of a kick is observed such as a sudden increase in flow or an increase in pit level, then the well should be shut in immediately without doing a flow check.
+- When there is any positive indication of a kick, such as a sudden increase in flow or pit level, the well should be shut in immediately without doing a flow check.

-- If surface hole is being drilled and the conductor casing pipe is not set in a competent formation and a shallow gas kick is taken then the gas should be diverted.
+- If the surface hole is drilled, the conductor casing pipe is not set in a competent formation, and a shallow gas kick is taken, then the gas should be diverted.
 This will be discussed at the end of this section.

-- The shut in procedure which follow are generalized suggestions and not necessarily applicable to any specific rig incase of well control.
+- The shut-in procedures that follow are generalized suggestions and not necessarily applicable to any specific rig in case of well control.

-- For floating Rigs, It maybe difficult to obtain an accurate flow check by observing flow line on rig floor or flow line at shaker due to rig movement.
+- For floating Rigs, Obtaining an accurate flow check by observing the flow line on the rig floor or the shale shaker may be challenging due to rig movement.

-- To obtain an accurate flow check in floating rigs:
+- To obtain an accurate flow check in floating offshore rigs:

-- If surface hole is being drilled and the conductor or surface casing is not set in a competent formation and a shallow gas kick is taken, then the kick should be diverted and not shut in. (check also: Diverteing procedures for well control)
+- If the surface hole is being drilled and the conductor or surface casing is not set in a competent formation, and a shallow gas kick is taken, then the kick should be diverted and not shut in. (also check: Diverteing procedures for well control)

 Shut In Well While Drilling Methods:

-There are mainly 2 API methods for shut-in for well control issues which are:
+There are mainly 2 API methods for shut-in for well control issues that are:

 Also, there is still one non-API method which is fast shut-in.
 Its procedure is as follows:

-- When any indication is observed while drilling that the well maybe flowing, stop rotating the drill string, raise the drill string with pumps on until tool joint is above the drill floor.
+- When any indication is observed while drilling that the well may be flowing, stop rotating the drill string, and raise the drill string with pumps on until the tool joint is above the drill floor.